Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsubsection{Steganlysis}

-Steganlysis is the process of detecting hidden steganographic messages from an adversary's perspective.
-These analysis techniques are able to detect flaws in the embedding process and recognise if a piece of media has been encoded.
-There are two primary classes of steganalysis techniques: signature steganalysis and statistical steganalysis \cite{s4}.
+Steganalysis refers to the process of detecting covert steganographic messages from the perspective of an adversary.
+These techniques involve analyzing the media to identify any flaws in the embedding process and determine whether it has been encoded.
+There are two main categories of steganalysis techniques: signature steganalysis and statistical steganalysis, as noted in reference~\cite{s4}.

 Signature steganalysis is comprised of two types called specific signature steganalysis and universal signature steganalysis.
 In specific signature steganalysis, the adversary is aware of the embedding method used, whereas universal signature steganalysis does not require this knowledge.
 Therefore, universal signature steganalysis can be used to detect several types of steganographic techniques \cite{s4,s16}.